 Cattywompus released its first EP entitled, “Backwards Evolution,” a five-track album.
 Around this time they added Kevin Webber, John and James’ father, on percussion adding a deeper dimension to the music.
 The songs were recorded at Hot Pie Studios in Pasadena, California.
 The tracks were recorded analog by the Webber’s cousin and studio co-founder Paul Gagliaradi in a whirlwind 2 days of sessions.
 The band held a CD release party in North Hollywood at a favorite local venue that was overpacked and ultimately shut down by the local fire marshal.
 Around this time they began venturing out playing shows further out in San Diego and Tempe, Arizona.

 Cattywompus followed up “Backwards Evolution” with the release of the “Wildfire,” in 2005.
 This EP was again independently produced and basic drum tracks recorded analog at Hot Pie Studio, but this time it received assistance from Los Angeles audio producer, Kent Hitchcock.
-The band had these tracks digitally converted to Pro Tools.
-After acquiring an abandoned Santa Monica recording studio for a few months and purchasing a Pro Tools console, the band took over producing the songs.

 In October of 2005, Cattywompus embarked on its first tour.
 Within one month, the band played to fans at shows and live radio performances in nine different states—from California to Florida and back.
 The tour greatly increased the band’s fan base and led to radio play on college radio stations and attention on the internet.